Berlin - Summer Study Abroad

 Take 6 units in Berlin

-These two courses will give you a deep understanding of two complementary topics: cultural memory and green culture in Berlin.
-Together we will use historical and cultural sites across the city of Berlin as our classroom to engage in direct observations, explore, analyze, and learn about these topics.
+This two-course combination will give you a deep understanding of two complementary foci: cultural memory and contemporary culture in Berlin.
+Together we will explore historical and cultural sites across the city of Berlin, engaging in direct observations, interviews, and activities to learn about these important topics.

-Anyone can apply for the Berlin, Germany FLP!
+Anyone can participate in the Berlin, Germany FLP.

 All majors are welcome.

-If you're not a COMM major, contact your advisor about how to use this course toward your major requirements.
+If you're not a COMM major, contact your advisor about how to use the Berlin coursework toward your graduation requirements.

 - 6 units of coursework